The whole point of dbFront is to make it easy for users like you to get access to your data so that you can find what you want and work with it.

-When you open dbFront and select your database you will see a main menu that lists the most important tables in your datatabase at the top.
+When you open dbFront and select your database you will see the main menu that lists the most important tables in your database at the top.
 If your database is more complex then you may also see a menu named "Main" which will contain a complete list of all of the main tables.

 As a first step in finding what you want, you need to pick one of the tables that matches what you are looking for.
 If you are looking to update a customer's email address then you would begin by opening the customer table.

 Selecting a table will bring up a screen similar to the image on the right.
-The image is from a sample database so please note that the names of the tables, columns and fields are all likely to be quite different from what you see in your own database.
+The image is from a sample database so please note that the names of the tables, columns, and fields are all likely to be quite different from what you see in your database.

 Suppose you know the customer's first name, so you enter 'jane' and hit the Enter key to start the search.
 If the search returns too many records then add a space and add something more such as the last name or area code ( e.g. "jane 206") and hit Enter again.
 Once you have found your customer then you can click on the row to view all of the details.

-dbFront also includes advance search functionality.
+dbFront also includes advanced search functionality.
 For more details see: Simple & Advances Searches

 Keeping it Together